cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 ### 1.1 Reseting Password for AutoLab:
 1. Open a browser and go to https://pingala.iiit.ac.in (the web interface for autolab).
 2. Reset your password using forgot password.
-Username is the IIIT email id.
+The username is the IIIT email id.
 3. Goto Outlook Mailbox for instructions for reset.
 4. After resetting, login to the site and keep this browser window open, as it is also needed for step 1.3.